MariaProcopii/LFAF/reports/THIRD_LAB_REPORT.md

 ## Implementation Description:

-First of all, I want to note thtat the lexer was made in Go because it is the part of my PBL project and there I've made the lexer for GPeneral Purpose Language in go.
+First of all, I want to note that the lexer was made in Go because it is the part of my PBL project and there I've made the lexer for General Purpose Language in go.
 No Java for this lab. :(
-My programm contains a file named `repl.go` (repeat evaluate print loop) to allow the user to enter and execute commands or code snippets one at a time, and immediately see the results of their actions.
+My program contains a file named `repl.go` (repeat evaluate print loop) to allow the user to enter and execute commands or code snippets one at a time, and immediately see the results of their actions.
 My this chase, the result will be the token list from the input code.
-Here things are simple, it reads the input code, create a instance of lexe (giving the code, which will be passed as a string), and in the end it will output the result.
+Here things are simple, it reads the input code, create an instance of lexer (giving the code, which will be passed as a string), and in the end it will output the result.
-Token are conposed from Type and the literal.
+Token are composed of Type and the literal.
 ```go
 const PROMPT = ">> "